lorddusk/ObsidianDnD/House Rules/Mechanics & Combat.md

 *Skill usage:* Group checks require all heroes to roll and the majority must pass, critital 1 and 20 count as double.
 Party checks allow one player, the best trained PC to roll once.
 If a second PC is trained, they can assist for advantage.
 A third trained PC may add a +1 bonus.
 If the roll fails, it fails.

+*Potions:* Drinking a potion is a bonus action, administering one is an action.